 Our Board of Directors has authorized in the aggregate the repurchase of 3,666,771 shares of the Company stock since fiscal 1991.
-As of July 31, 2012, 3,004,080 shares of Common Stock and 342,241 shares of Class B Stock have been repurchased under the Board approved repurchase authorizations and 146,545 shares of Common Stock by other transactions authorized by management prior to the adoption of the Board's repurchase authorizations.
+As of July 31, 2014, 3,014,917 shares of Common Stock and 342,241 shares of Class B Stock have been repurchased under the Board approved repurchase authorizations.
+Common Stock was repurchased by other transactions authorized by management prior to the adoption of the Board's repurchase authorizations.